39 Caregiver skills for CV

 Work experience

-This section is to provide highlights of your nursing career.
-Professional experience is the main asset of your nursing resume, so keep it concise, relevant, and achievement-driven.
+This section is to provide highlights of your career as a caregiver.
+Professional experience is the main asset of your profile, so keep it concise, relevant, and achievement-driven.
 Here's how to make the most out of your Professional Experience section:

-• If you have extensive nursing experience, focus on 3-5 most recent positions and mention the previous ones briefly.
+• If you have extensive nurse experience, focus on 3-5 most recent positions and mention the previous ones briefly.
 For each role, write between 5 and 7 bullets about your responsibilities and achievements.
-Choose jobs that can demonstrate various nursing experiences in different types of settings.
+Choose jobs that can demonstrate various nurse experiences in different types of settings.

 • Mention any specialized equipment, talents, and software proficiency, as it can increase your chance of an interview.